ssec/polar2grid/doc/source/compositors.rst

         option is the ``GenericCompositor`` for joining three bands together in to an RGB.
     3. Inputs:
-        The prerequisites are the products that are passed as inputs in to this compositor.
+        The prerequisites are the products that are passed as inputs to this compositor.
 In the case of the day/night compositor the first product listed will be used for day time and the second product listed will be used at night time.